Rhine crisis: French political situation

 The politics of the July Monarchy in France in the late 1830s were very unstable.
 The regime of King Louis-Philippe I faced opposition from Legitimists who sought the restoration of the senior Bourbon line to the throne, Bonapartists who sought a restoration of Napoleon's line to the throne, and Republicans who pushed for an end to monarchy in favor of a republic.

-In elections in March 1839, a coalition of left-wing and nationalists won a clear majority in the Chamber of Deputies.
+In elections in March 1839, a coalition of leftists and nationalists won a clear majority in the Chamber of Deputies.
 However, disputes among the factions of the left and efforts by the king to reduce the influence of anti-monarchical parties prevented a new cabinet from forming until a failed republican insurrection in May led to a new government led by Marshal Soult, a firm supporter of the Louis-Philippe.
 However, the Soult-led government fell only nine months later on a relatively minor vote concerning a proposed dowry for the King's second son, Prince Louis, Duke of Nemours.

 Soult was succeeded as prime minister by Adolphe Thiers.
 Disliked by Louis-Philippe, Thiers was a strong supporter of parliamentarization, he was associated with revolutionary and nationalist causes because of his leading role in the July Revolution and his historical writings on the French Revolution and Napoleonic era.
 He had recently adopted a strongly nationalist tone in parliamentary debates and made references to national honor and the nationalist enthusiasm of the revolutionary period.
 A coup attempt by Louis Napoleon in August 1840 failed, but further illustrated the instability of the domestic political situation in France.